-In this article, the answer to the most common question, "Quality assurance vs. quality control," is briefed with various points that differentiate quality assurance and quality control.
+In this article, the answer to the most common question, "Quality assurance versus Quality Control," is briefed with various points that differentiate quality assurance and quality control.

 To conclude, both quality assurance and quality control help make a product error- or defect-free.

-There is always a debate on quality control and assurance difference.
+There is always a debate about the distinction between quality control and assurance.
 When we compare quality assurance and quality control, we find that there are technically many differences between the two in their approach, primary objective, methodology, and ideology.

 Both concepts differ in real life.
-Hence, organizations should adopt these quality management techniques to ensure quality in their products and services.
+Hence, organizations should adopt these quality management techniques to ensure the quality of their products and services.

 We, Sprintzeal, are an Accredited Training Partner of the International Association for Six Sigma Certifications (IASSC)

 To know about six sigma certifications and to find the six sigma courses that fit your career goals, chat with our course expert